-The 15th Annual Niel Gow Festival
+The Annual Niel Gow Festival

 The annual Niel Gow Festival is a celebration in music of the life of local hero Niel Gow (1727-1807), regarded by many as the patriarch of the Scottish fiddle tradition.
 With concerts, workshops, informal sessions and guided walks, it attracts visitors from all over the world.
 And all in the beautiful landscape of highland Perthshire which inspired Niel Gow almost three centuries ago.

 The ultimate goal of the Festival is to create a conspicuous memorial to Niel Gow in Dunkeld, situated in a prominent position for all to see!